michaelg-cgu/DASMENT/README.md

 I want to ensure only certain people have access to my content

-I want to upload 23&me data in a particular format
+I want to upload Health data in a particular format

-I want to provide a link my doctor could click on and see my 23&me, risk factors, and journal of restaurants
+I want to provide a link my doctor could click on and see my Health, risk factors, and journal of restaurants

 I want to track locations where food made me feel sick and create a list of restaurants to avoid with particular items